 - Stop.
 Collaborate.
 Align. – Before implanting any OKR program in an early stage Start-up, stop and breathe, take time to reflect on the potential impact.
 Your entire team collaboration should be focused on a small number of objectives, ensuring that each individual, action or mini milestone is fully aligned to a key result, and in turn, a strategic objective.

-Avoiding the premature scaling trap
+Avoiding the startup failure and premature scaling trap

 - The customer: Start-ups often allocate large sums of money to their overall budget in an effort to acquire more customers.
 This is appropriate if the product market fit has been established.
 If you haven’t set an objective to gain feedback and market advice from your current customer, maybe consider it as a more valuable objective right now, rather than setting an objective for new customer acquisition.